aleoncini/peano/orario/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

-## Deploy the BACKEND module on OCP
+## Deploy the ENGINE module on OCP
 The deploy of this module on OCP is based on a *Dockerfile Strategy*, it points to a GIT repo containing the Dockerfile to build the container and run the application.
 To do that way execute the following steps:

 1. Access the OCP cluster where you want to deploy the application and switch to the project.